mkurz/deadbolt-2-guide/manuscript/09-integration-with-authentication-providers.md

 # Integrating with authentication providers

 Authorization is all well and good, but some constraints are pointless if the user is not known to the application.
 You could write a `Dynamic` constraint that only allows access on Thursdays - this doesn't need to know anything about even the concept of a user; a `Restrict` constraint, on the other hand, uses `Roles` obtained from a `Subject`.
-The question is, what is a subject and how do we who it is?
+The question is, what is a subject and how do we know who it is?

 Imagine an application where you can post short messages and read the messages of others, something along the lines of Twitter.
-By default, you can read any message on the system unless the user has marked that message as private - these private messages require you to be logged in to view them.
+By default, you can read any message on the system unless the user has marked that message as restricted to only users who are logged into the application..
 In order to write a message, you have to have an account and be logged in.
 We can sketch out a controller for this very simple application thus:

 {title="An application with Deadbolt constraints", lang=java}